A drooping plant is asking for attention, but not always for more water.

 Scan it when the droop is sudden, repeated, or confusing, especially if you already watered and the plant still looks wrong.

-Read the guideOpen GospodApp and scan the plant in front of you.
+Open GospodApp and scan the plant in front of you.

-The guide helps you narrow the problem down.
-The app helps when you want a faster likely cause and a clearer next move from a photo.
+The symptom page helps you narrow the problem down.
+The app helps when you want a faster answer from your own photo and a clearer next move.